I Cried: A Reflection on the Overturning of Roe

 Author

-• Rabbi Rebecca Rosenthal
+• Rebecca Rosenthal - Rebecca Rosenthal

 Rabbi Rebecca Rosenthal is the Director of Youth and Family Education at Central Synagogue in New York City.
 She oversees all programs for children and families, including early childhood, religious school, and teen programming.
 Before coming to Central, Rabbi Rosenthal worked at IKAR in Los Angeles, CA and Congregation B'nai Zion in El Paso, TX.
 She received a BA from Yale University and a rabbinic ordination and a Master's in Jewish Education from The Jewish Theological Seminary, where she was a Wexner Fellow.
 Rabbi Rosenthal lives in New York City with her husband and three children.